-You see, Ive been planning on going to Nakonde by train (Tanzania Zambia Railway Authority - TAZARA).
+You see, I’ve been planning on going to Nakonde by train, the Tanzania Zambia Railway Authority.

-So I had picked December and fixed a day that would conside with the New Years festivities when I got to the border town.
+So I had picked December and fixed a day that would coincide with the New Year’s festivities when I got to the border town, Nakonde.
 By the way, Nakonde is a town on the Tanzania-Zambia border.

 The night before my journey seemed long.
 I packed and unpacked my bag three times before I could hear sounds of life outside.
-The birds were singing, but I didnt know what their song was, so I started whistling my own favorite song and went for a shower.
+The birds were singing, but I didn’t know what their song was, so I started whistling my own favourite song and went for a shower.

 Kapiri Mponshi town is stretched along the main road.
 All major businesses are found here.
-Walking from one end to another and you have seen the whole town center.
+Walking from one end to another and you have seen the whole town centre.
 Even its growth is concentrated along this very road.
-Being at the junction of roads and railways, its a busy little town.
+Being at the junction of roads and railways, it’s a busy little town.

 Nshima with fish restored my energy.
 And I went outside to have a fresh look at the town and its people.
 Everyone had some business with everyone, I concluded.
 To crown it all, almost everyone looked busy.
 I decided to head back to TAZARA station.

 The station was full of people, signalling that the train was about to go.
 I retrieved my bag from the luggage office and waited for a few minutes before boarding.
 I managed to find my coach number and my compartment and I settled myself.
 The train slowly started off, right on time.